 What you need to know first

-Before we jump into the weird and wacky world of social media apps teens use, there are a few things to note: these apps were made for adults by adults, so neither the apps nor the content creators will ever be held responsible for the content teens create or view.
+Before we jump into the weird and wacky world of social media apps teens use, there are a few things to note: many of these apps were made for adults by adults, so neither the apps nor the content creators will ever be held responsible for the content teens create or view.
 (In other words, if the teenagers get up to no good and start sending inappropriate selfies, it’s not Facebook’s fault.)

 To say there’s any one app that teens use predominantly, and therefore making it easy for parents to keep an eye on (code talk for spy on), is not the case.
 Teenagers are a fickle lot, and in the world of social media, they tend to flock to whatever app their friends, or the popular influencers, are using.
 It’s an app-eat-app world out there and the watchful eyes of parents is just another factor… Good luck, mums and dads!

 Still going strong, Facebook has quite the monopoly when it comes to social media and social networking apps teens use.
 “I’ll add you on Facebook” has replaced asking for someone’s phone number, and suffice to say most people (parents included) on the planet (wherever it isn’t banned at least) have a Facebook account.
 It’s easy to use (even for parents) and Facebook’s in-built messaging system is a more public platform to stay in touch with people you’ve met in real life.
 Although its voice and video call functions could stand to be a bit more stable, it’s a decent app with a very large bank of stickers.
-In an update this year, they pushed out extensions and games to play with friends.

 As one of the first messaging apps to replace texting (and, later, calling) on mobile, WhatsApp is still right up there and has over one billion users!
 Perfect for group chatting and file sharing, this app has been used worldwide since 2009 both professionally and personally.